-It is interesting to contrast the two approaches distinguished in the previous subsection about how to perform interpersonal comparisons for the purpose of social evaluation.
-Both models would reject comparisons based on satisfaction declarations.
-The aspiration treadmill makes it nonsensical to declare a satisfied poor achiever better off than a dissatisfied great achiever.

-The hedonic model advocates comparing people in terms of "true" experiential utility.
-The hedonic treadmill makes inequalities in utility rather shallow and quite different from material inequalities.
-The most miserable are those who suffer from psychological problems or from great physical pain, not the materially poor and the socially oppressed.
+It is interesting to contrast the two approaches distinguished in Subsection 6.3 about how to perform interpersonal comparisons for the purpose of social evaluation.
+The welfarist approach advocates comparing people either in terms of experiential utility (hedonic welfarism) or in terms of satisfaction level.
+The hedonic and aspiration treadmills make inequalities in utility rather shallow and quite different from material inequalities.
+The most miserable are those who suffer from psychological problems, from great physical pain, or from unadjusted aspiration levels, not necessarily the materially poor and the socially oppressed.